xeraa/nosql-box/readme.md

-# NoSQL Box
+# MongoDB Box

-Vagrant configuration for NoSQL training courses, including:
+Vagrant configuration for MongoDB training courses.

-* Redis
-* MongoDB
-* CouchDB
-* Cassandra
-* Neo4j
-* ElasticSearch
+To export the Vagrant box for VirtualBox, run `vagrant package --output mongodb30-ubuntu.box`

+There is also a *nosql* branch, containing MongoDB, Redis, ElasticSearch, CouchDB, and Cassandra.